dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/faq/drivers-license-extraction.md

 [<< Back to FAQ index](index.md)

-In the Barcode Scanner X(mobile app), "US Driver's License" scenario is able to parse driver's information from driver's licenses.
+View the [DriversLicenseScanner sample](https://github.com/Dynamsoft/capture-vision-mobile-samples/tree/main/Android/DriversLicenseScanner){:target="_blank"} for how to decode the PDF417 barcode on the driver's licens and parse the driver's information.

-At the moment, there is no external framework that is responsible for this function in the sample.
-However, the team is currently developing an edition of our complimentary product, the *Dynamsoft Code Parser*, that is compatible with the mobile platform.
+> `DynamsoftCodeParser` library is included in the sample to parse the driver's information from the barcode decoding result.
+A valid license is required for the `DynamsoftCodeParser` library.